-To be eligible for the Innovation in Insurance Awards 2020, initiatives must have been launched after January 1, 2018 and be at least in the pilot stage.
+To be eligible for the Innovation in Insurance Awards, initiatives must have been launched after January two years prior and be at least in the pilot stage.

 Awards categories evolve every year to match the changing insurance industry.
-In 2020, there are seven categories:
+In 2020, there were seven categories:

 - Connected Insurance and Ecosystems: Innovative practices that give rise to new business models and scalable end-to-end value propositions that capitalize on the power of partnerships, platforms and the Internet of Things.
 Innovations, diversification opportunities and ecosystems may reach beyond the traditional boundaries of insurance, and may be submitted by incumbents, specialized players and other new competitors.

 - Core Insurance Transformation: Innovative products or services that provide significant enhancement of the underwriting, claims or other processes through improved automation, predictive/behavioral models, artificial intelligence or other advances, with the goal of supporting price optimization, prevent fraud, increase efficiency, deepen personalization or enhance agility.

 - Customer Experience: Innovations that significantly enhance the way companies engage with customers.
 These new approaches create value through, for example, seamless and personalized experiences across physical and/or digital channels, new customer management models, artificial intelligence-driven advice, and innovative management of customer loyalty and satisfaction.